Academic-Labbook/alp/README.md

 Note: images are still accessible when the direct link is known - this is a shortcoming in WordPress itself.
 This can in most cases be mitigated with appropriate HTTP server configuration.

+### Mathematical markup support
+ALP adds a TeX block to the Gutenberg editor in WordPress 5.0, allowing users to create equations.
+The equation is rendered within the editor so the user can check their markup, and the markup can be edited later alongside the rest of the post.

 ### Term management
 ALP adds the ability to merge tags and categories in bulk.